Fallow deer

 Fallow deer is the common name for species of deer in the genus Dama of subfamily Cervinae.
-There are two living species, the European fallow deer (Dama dama), native to Europe and Anatolia, and the Persian fallow deer (Dama mesopotamica), native to the Middle East.
+The two living species are the European fallow deer (Dama dama), native to Europe and Anatolia, and the Persian fallow deer (Dama mesopotamica), native to the Middle East.
 The European species has been widely introduced elsewhere.

 Name

 The name fallow is derived from the deer's pale brown colour.
 The Latin word dāma or damma, used for roe deer, gazelles, and antelopes, lies at the root of the modern scientific name, as well as the German Damhirsch, French daim, Dutch damhert, and Italian daino.
 In Serbo-Croatian, the name for the fallow deer is jelen lopatar ("shovel deer"), due to the form of its antlers.
 The Modern Hebrew name of the fallow deer is yachmur (יחמור).

 Description

-The Persian fallow deer is the larger of the two living species, with an average body mass of around 70–140 kg, and a shoulder height of around 80-110 cm with the European fallow deer having an average body mass of around 35–80 kg.
-The living fallow deer species have antlers which have flattened (palmate) ends, with the palmate section being somewhat narrower in the antlers of Persian fallow deer.
-During the summer months European fallow deer have a reddish pelt with white spots along the back and the sides (flank), while during the winter they have a grey pelt that lacks or has less visible spots.
+The Persian fallow deer is the larger of the two living species, with an average body mass around 70–140 kg, and a shoulder height around 80-110 cm with the European fallow deer having an average body mass around 35–80 kg.
+The living fallow deer species have antlers that have flattened (palmate) ends, with the palmate section being somewhat narrower in the antlers of Persian fallow deer.
+The only other cervid to possess palmate antlers are moose; all others exhibit dendritic antlers.

+During the summer, European fallow deer have a reddish pelt with white spots along the back and the sides (flank), while during the winter, they have a grey pelt that lacks or has less visible spots.